(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Why Couples Sign Postnuptial Agreements

 Each couple signs a postnuptial agreement for their own reasons.
-But there are three main reasons couples have postnuptial agreements.1
+But there are three main reasons couples have postnuptial agreements.

-- Establish the division of assets and liabilities, and/or clarify provisions for spousal support, if the relationship ends in a divorce.
-This includes both marital assets and liabilities, as well as assets and liabilities brought into the marriage.
+- Establish the division of assets and liabilities and/or clarify provisions for spousal support if the relationship ends in a divorce.
+This includes marital assets, liabilities, and assets and debts brought into the marriage.

-- Determine how to divide the couple’s assets if one spouse dies.
-This usually means one spouse is waiving their marital rights to property or other assets they would have otherwise have entitlement to.
+- Determine how to divide the couple's assets if one spouse dies.
+This usually means one spouse waives their marital rights to property or other assets to which they would have otherwise had entitlement.